Assumption is the mother of all screw-ups, Anonymous.

 a + i·0, 0 + i·b, 0 + i·1, 0 + i·(-1), a + i·(-b) are often abbreviated as a, ib or bi, i, -i, and -ib respectively.
 We identify a real number a with the complex number a + i·0.
 In this sense, the real numbers are contained within the complex numbers.
 Numbers of the form 0 + ib = ib are called purely imaginary numbers.

-The complex conjugate of a complex number z = a + bi is denoted by $\bar z$ and is defined as $\bar z = a -bi$, e.g, $\bar 3 + i = 3 -i$, $\overline{\sqrt{2}-\frac{\pi}{3}i } = \sqrt{2} +\frac{\pi}{3}i$.
+The complex conjugate of a complex number z = a + bi is denoted by $\bar z$ and is defined as $\bar z = a -bi$, e.g, $\overline{3 + i} = 3 -i$, $\overline{\sqrt{2}-\frac{\pi}{3}i } = \sqrt{2} +\frac{\pi}{3}i$.
 If you plot the complex number on the complex plane, the conjugate is a reflection across the real axis (x-axis), changing the sign of the imaginary component while the real part remains unchanged.

 $\overline {z}\overline {w} =\text{[vi]}~ \sqrt{zw · \overline {zw}} =\text{[v]}~ \sqrt{z·w·\overline{z}·\overline {w}} = \sqrt{z·\overline{z}·w·\overline{w}} =\text{[vi]}~ |z|·|w|$.
-The modulus of the product of two complex numbers is equal to the product of their moduli.

-To divide complex numbers, z2≠0 (0 + i0, that is, x2 and y2 are not simultaneously zero), we eliminate the imaginary unit from the denominator by multiplying both the numerator and denominator by the complex conjugate of the denominator. $\frac{z_1}{z_2} = \frac{x_1+iy_1}{x_2+iy_2} = \frac{x_1+iy_1}{x_2+iy_2}\frac{x_2-iy_2}{x_2-iy_2}=\frac{x_1x_2 + y_1y_2 + i(x_2y_1-x_1y_2)}{x_2²-y_2²} = \frac{x_1x_2 + y_1y_2}{x_2²-y_2²} + i(\frac{x_2y_1-x_1y_2}{x_2²-y_2²})$
+To divide complex numbers, z2≠0 (x2 and y2 are not simultaneously zero), we eliminate the imaginary unit from the denominator by multiplying both the numerator and the denominator by the complex conjugate of the denominator. $\frac{z_1}{z_2} = \frac{x_1+iy_1}{x_2+iy_2} = \frac{x_1+iy_1}{x_2+iy_2}\frac{x_2-iy_2}{x_2-iy_2}=\frac{x_1x_2 + y_1y_2 + i(x_2y_1-x_1y_2)}{x_2²-y_2²} = \frac{x_1x_2 + y_1y_2}{x_2²-y_2²} + i(\frac{x_2y_1-x_1y_2}{x_2²-y_2²})$

 Example: Calculate $\frac{2+i}{1-3i}$